 Predatory pricing is a method in which a seller sets a price so low that other suppliers cannot compete and are forced to exit the market.
 A company that does this will see initial losses, but eventually, it benefits by driving competitors out of the market and raising its prices again.
-This predatory pricing often results in the formation of monopolies controlling market power for a lengthy period of time.
+This predatory pricing practice often results in the formation of monopolies controlling market power for a lengthy period of time.

 A company that can afford the initial losses caused by predatory pricing has an unfair market advantage in the long run.
 Investors see such extremely low costs as a good way to increase market share and then to raise prices and create equally extreme profitability further down the line.
 So long as the business’ future predicted cash flows are healthy, investors may be willing to shoulder this burden short-term.

 Is predatory pricing illegal in the U.S.?

 Predatory pricing is a monopolistic practice, and there is a long history of legislation against monopolistic behavior in the United States, and predatory pricing comes under that banner.
 American antitrust laws exist to preserve competition in the market, and according to those laws, most forms of predatory pricing are illegal.

 A pricing strategy is considered predatory if its goal is to price competitors out of the market.
 However, it’s hard to prove monopolistic intent behind predatory pricing, as companies can insist that their pricing was lowered for other reasons.